zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Recent Changes

+### Oracle Dialog System Restructuring (April 2025)
+- Restructured the Oracle functionality into a more modular and maintainable architecture
+- Created a dedicated OracleDialog class to encapsulate oracle selection and rolling logic
+- Separated oracle-related widgets into specialized components:
+  - OracleCategoryList for displaying oracle categories
+  - OracleTableList for displaying oracle tables
+  - OracleRollPanel for rolling on oracles
+  - OracleResultView for displaying results with nested rolls
+- Created OracleService to handle oracle rolling logic
+- Moved oracle-related methods from JournalEntryScreen to the OracleDialog class
+- Added tests for the new components
+- Improved code organization and maintainability
+- Reduced risk of data loss by isolating changes to specific components

 ### Move System Restructuring (April 2025)
 - Restructured the Move functionality into a more modular and maintainable architecture
 - Created a dedicated MoveDialog class to encapsulate move selection and rolling logic